parisholley/deis/docs/gettingstarted/architecture.rst

 The runtime module uses `Docker`_ to run containers for deployed applications.

-.. _proxy:
+.. _router:

 Router
 ------

 The router module uses `Nginx`_ to route traffic to application containers.
-There is also another router for handling incoming traffic to Deis' modules.
+There is also another router for handling incoming traffic to Deis's components.

 .. _`Django`: https://www.djangoproject.com/
 .. _`Celery`: http://www.celeryproject.org/